+English requirement

-English as a requirement for ATAR eligibility Eligibility for an ATAR will require satisfactory completion of a QCAA English subject.
+Eligibility for an ATAR will require satisfactory completion of a QCAA English subject.

-Satisfactory completion will require students to attain a result that is equivalent to a Sound Level of Achievement in one of five subjects - English, Essential English, Literature, English and Literature Extension (Year 12 subject only), or English as an Additional Language.
+Satisfactory completion will require students to attain a result that is equivalent to a C Level of Achievement in one of the following subjects - English, Essential English, Literature, or English and Literature Extension.

-While students must meet this standard to be eligible to receive an ATAR, it won't be mandatory for a student's English result to be included in the calculation of their ATAR.
+While students must meet this standard to be eligible to receive an ATAR, it is not mandatory for a student's English result to be included in the calculation of their ATAR.